sonos/torch-to-nnef/examples/speech_enhancement/deepfilternet/README.md

 (`enc__`, `erb_dec__`, `df_dec__` = NN; everything else = DSP) and
 reports the NN-only sum alongside the full pipeline.
-The NN-only column matches what the official ONNX bundle measures end-to-end (since its ONNX graphs *only* contain the NN -- libDF handles the DSP):
+The NN-only column matches what the official ONNX bundle measures end-to-end (since its ONNX graphs *only* contain the NN: libDF handles the DSP):

 | Variant | NN-only | NN ops | RTFx (NN-only) |